Longtime NFL reporter John Clayton dies after brief illness

 He moved to the Seattle area in 1986 to cover the Seahawks for the Tacoma News Tribune and became one of the most visible and respected sports personalities in the area, initially with his newspaper work and later online and on radio and television.

-Within minutes of the news of Clayton’s death, social-media tributes poured in from local and national media personalities as well as NFL players.
+Within minutes of the news of Clayton’s death, social-media tributes poured in from local and national media personalities as well as NFL players including Russell Wilson, who tweeted: “We will all miss your words and brilliance.”

 Wrote Ray Roberts, a Seahawks first-round draft pick in 1992 when Clayton covered the team for The News Tribune: “RIP John Clayton Edition.”
 Was one of the 1st to interview me after I was drafted.
 I had a tough rookie year but he always asked the tough questions w humility & respect.
 During free agency, he was my inside dude.
 Gave me all the scoop on the interested teams.”